RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	> **Note:** Once again, it seems a lot of code but in fact it is roughly proportional to the data we are providing.

 	> If you observe the code above, you will notice that the claim types emitted by the second business identity provider are different: in this specific case, they are in Italian language.
-This is a typical case in which, without an intermediary such as ACS to decouple your application from the identity providers, you'd have to write specific code in order to accommodate the differences between how different partners manage and represent their users' information.
+This is a typical case in which, without an intermediary such as ACS to decouple your cloud service from the identity providers, you'd have to write specific code in order to accommodate the differences between how different partners manage and represent their users' information.

 	> Using ACS allows you to write rules that will process the incoming claims, extract the information you need and create a normalized token which has consistent format regardless of the original data it was created from.
-Your application just needs to care about if the current user is gold or silver, and needn't worry about the difference between "Amministratori" and "Administrators".
+Your cloud service just needs to care about if the current user is gold or silver, and needn't worry about the difference between "Amministratori" and "Administrators".

 1. Now add the following method, which uses the previously created methods to create an Identity Provider with corresponding rules.